PolyAtomicIon/oinap-qal-frontend/Reports/README.md

-> Week #8This folders will contain your reports
+> This folders will contain your reports

 ## Week by week plan